Matrix Exponentiation Method

 Definition

 To compute the eigenvalues of a given matrix one must solve its characteristic polynomial.
 However, when $5 \ge n$ there is no general formula for the roots, so algebraically computing the roots of the characteristic polynomial is not straightforward.
-This is difficult by hand and likewise problematic for computers.
-The power method is a technique to address this by approximating the dominant eigenvalue via repeated matrix powers.
+This is difficult by hand and equally problematic for computers.
+The power method is a technique to address this: by computing powers of the matrix one can obtain an approximation to the dominant eigenvalue.

 Theorem